-Challenge number Detail of challenge 1 Progress and attainment in reading & writing is historically lower than non PP pupils for some pupils - need to accelerate progress for these children 2 Gap for DA pupils is greatest in writing - develop support for Speaking & Listening skills, phonics catch up and close the vocabulary gap, active learning with POR and pre teaching.
+Challenge number Detail of challenge 1 Attainment in reading, writing & maths is lower than non PP pupils for some pupils - need to accelerate progress for these children 2 Support or Speaking & Listening skills, phonics catch up and close the vocabulary gap, active learning with POR and pre teaching.
 3 Lack of confidence in Maths and number skills limits progress 4 Specialised intervention for those PP pupils with SEN - assessment, support and review (SALT, Spld,) 5 Raise aspirations and pupils' willingness to challenge themselves in all lessons.
 Develop metacognitive skills, collaboration and social communication